Yoga Wellness Educator. Certified to teach Hatha Yoga, Meditation, Pilates, Reiki. Yoga Therapist-in-training. I love to write.

 - It is fine to be in your comfort zone or to push into your discomfort zone.
 Never go into a pain zone.
 Always remain under the threshold of pain.

 - Learn preparatory movements that take you from one level to a more advanced one.
 A preliminary group of movements will help you safely do back-bends such as the Camel pose, or inversions such as the Handstand pose.

 - Use props such as belts, blocks, and bolsters.
-They support folks who suffer from joints pain, limited range of motions, or have a medical condition or a health issue.
+They support folks who suffer from joints pain, limited ranges of motion, or have a medical condition or a health issue.

 - Be gentle in your practice.
-Avoid forcing yourself to do movements that you are not prepared to do.
+Avoid forcing yourself to do movements that you are not ready or prepared to do.
 This is the principle of non-violence in yoga.